Last updated: May 29, 2026

-Checked through April 30, 2026.
-Program rules, phone hours, funding, and local providers can change.
-Always confirm details with the official office before you apply or share personal information.
+Checked through May 29, 2026.
+Program rules, phone hours, local providers, meal sites, and senior center schedules can change.
+Always confirm details with the official office before you apply, travel, pay a fee, or share personal information.

 Bottom line: South Dakota does not work like some states that have a long county-by-county list of Area Agencies on Aging.
-For most people, the best first call is Dakota at Home at 1-833-663-9673.
+For most older adults, caregivers, and disabled adults, the best first call is Dakota at Home at 1-833-663-9673.
 It is South Dakota’s statewide aging and disability resource center.
-It can point older adults, adults with disabilities, caregivers, and families to meals, rides, home care options, Medicare help, caregiver support, legal help, and local services.
+It can help you find meals, rides, senior centers, home care options, Medicare counseling, caregiver support, legal help, safety help, and local providers.

 Contents